JohnBolger/FFMR/README.md

 ![](readme_images/perc_by_week.PNG)

-There doesn't seem to be too much of a patern with the accuracy by week other than week 1 being the worst and the second half of the season being slightly more accurate, but both of those are to be expected.
+There doesn't seem to be too much of a pattern with the accuracy by week other than week 1 being the worst and the second half of the season being slightly more accurate, but both of those are to be expected.

 ## Forecasting:
 ### Calibration plot

-Now that I have my formula, I want to use it to forcast future events and test it going back and testing it on prior events.
-I will be using the datapoints from previous weeks to forecast a win probability for each week; i.e. I will use data from week 1 to forecast probabilities for week 2, data from weeks 1 and 2 to forecast week 3, and so on.
+Now that I have my formula, I want to use it to forecast future events and test it going back and testing it on prior events.
+I will be using the datapoints from previous weeks to forecast a win probability for each week, i.e. I will use data from week 1 to forecast probabilities for week 2, data from weeks 1 and 2 to forecast week 3, and so on.

-This is a calibration plot, it shows whether events happened as often as my forcast predicted they would.
-The dotted red line shows what perfect forecasting would look like, the vertical red lines show 95% confidence intervals.
+This is a calibration plot, it shows whether events happened as often as my forecast predicted they would.
+The dotted red line shows what perfect forecasting would look like; the vertical red lines show 95% confidence intervals.

 ![](readme_images/Cal_plot.PNG)